Operation: Mechagon Workshop M+ guide — The War Within Patch 11.1.7

 When your little spy adventure is finished, you can expect packs with new enemies:

-Machinist’s Garden boss guide
+Machinist’s Garden M+ boss guide

 Eventually, you will arrive in the area of the next encounter, a mechanical garden full of devious contraptions.
 Your target is Head Machinist Sparkflux.
 The boss himself is rather harmless.
 It’s the garden you need to worry about.
 Being aware of your positioning and always being ready to move is the key to winning this fight.